 Tomb Raider's platforming follows in the vein of the Uncharted series, with cinematic set-pieces and dynamic features, as well as limited use of quick-time events.
 These set-pieces led to some initial negative publicity for the game (the first in the franchise to receive an 'M' ESRB rating), as failure frequently results in gruesome, fully-animated deaths, such as being impaled through the chin or crushed under a boulder.
 Increased control over jumps and the ability to scramble up walls, among other enhancements, make the platforming feel more polished mechanically than previously in the franchise.
 Puzzle-solving is also a more active process, as Lara must take into account variable elements such as fire, wind, and momentum.
 To aid her, Lara can activate her "Survival Instinct" at any time while standing still, which will highlight objectives, enemies, collectibles, and interactive elements.

-Base Camps allow Lara to fast travel across the island, much like in Red Dead Redemption.
+Base Camps allow Lara to fast travel across the island.
 These camps are also where the player upgrades Lara's skills and weapons.
 Use of fast travel is essential for getting all the collectibles, as many are hidden or blocked behind obstacles that Lara obtains the tools to overcome later in the game.
 These collectibles include journals from past island inhabitants and the Endurance crew, relics reflecting the island's legacy, and GPS markers which reveal hidden caches.
 They can be found through exploration, by use of Survival Instinct, or by clearing each area's tomb to retrieve the treasure map at the end.

-The game's story, written by Rhianna Pratchett and Susan O'Connor, tells the tale of a young and inexperienced Lara Croft's first adventure.
 Traveling aboard the Endurance, captained by Conrad Roth, Lara and her mentor, Dr. James Whitman, are seeking the ruins of the legendary island of Yamatai, which was ruled by the shamanistic Sun Queen, Himiko.
-Accompanying Lara is her Asian-American friend, Samantha, who is fascinated by story of Himiko.
+Accompanying Lara is her friend of Japanese descent, Samantha, who is fascinated by story of Himiko.
 For Lara, the quest is inherited from her father, also an archaeologist, while for Dr. Whitman the primary appeal is as material for a TV series.
 Against Dr. Whitman's wishes, they follow Lara's hunch that Yamatai is to be found in the Dragon's Triangle, an infamously stormy and dangerous area of the ocean southeast of Japan.
 The Endurance is caught in a raging squall and shipwrecked on a mysterious island.
 The survivors soon encounter a band of homicidal madmen, and are split up in the ensuing melee.
 Most of the game focuses on Lara's journeys across the island to reunite with and rescue her friends, and find a way home.
 Early on, she manages to send an SOS message, and a plane arrives to evacuate the survivors.
 However, a freak localized storm forms and strikes the plane from the sky

 With the storms finally eliminated, Lara and Samantha escape with what few companions survive (only Reyes and Jonah, the galley master).
 They are picked up by a passing ship, and given the opportunity to go back home.
 However, Lara now realizes that she is an adventurer at heart, and there are many more questions that need answering.
 She has become a survivor, and will go wherever she must to find answers.